 - Designed for extension – you can add your own additional structure and metadata

 Data Package's flexibility means it can be used as a "transport" for any kind of data.
 However, this also limits the possibilities for tool integration (e.g. loading a data package into a database automatically).
-This limitation is addressed by extending Data Package – for example, Simple Data Format does this for tabular data.
+This limitation is addressed by extending Data Package – for example, Tabular Data Package does this for tabular data.

 - Designed for tabular data

-- Extends data package (data in simple data format is a data package)
+- Extends data package (data in tabular data package is a data package)

 - Requires data to be "good" CSVs